Fishing in Ketchikan Alaska – The First-Timer’s Guide

 If relaxation is what you’re after, then salmon may be for you.
 On the other hand, a trip geared towards halibut may be more suitable for the bragging right hunters and story-seekers among you.

 Why should you come fishing in Ketchikan Alaska?

 Known as the “salmon capital of the world,” it truly is a great place to catch salmon.

-Once you get here it is easy to see why with a huge range of recreational fishing opportunities several of which are located in secluded wilderness areas, accessible only by boat or small plane.
+Once you get here, it is easy to see why with a vast range of recreational fishing opportunities, several of which are located in secluded wilderness areas, accessible only by boat or small plane.

 When should I go fishing in Ketchikan?